FantasticFiasco/aws-signature-version-4/README.md

 - Amazon S3 (Amazon Simple Storage Service) is currently not supported.
 Please give [issue #1](https://github.com/FantasticFiasco/aws-signature-version-4/issues/1) a thumbs up if you wish it to be supported.
 - No [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) have deliberately been left out
 - About 170 unit tests are run before any release
-- About 180 integration tests targeting a IAM authenticated API Gateway are run before any release
+- About 180 integration tests targeting an IAM authenticated API Gateway are run before any release
 - Implementation is passing the [Signature Version 4 Test Suite](https://docs.aws.amazon.com/general/latest/gr/signature-v4-test-suite.html) scenarios, with the following exceptions:
     - `get-vanilla-query-unreserved` - This scenario defines a request URI that isn't supported by API Gateway
     - `get-utf8` - The signing algorithm states the following: *'Each path segment must be URI-encoded twice except for Amazon S3 which only gets URI-encoded once.'*.
 This scenario does not URL encode the path segments twice, only once.